sergiugotacloud/aws-event-driven-serverless-pipeline/README.md

 S3 is used as the entry point of the system.

-Reasons
+Why this service was used

-1. Durable object storage
+1. Highly durable object storage
 2. Built in event notification system
 3. Direct integration with other AWS services

 Amazon SNS

-SNS is responsible for distributing the event.
+SNS is responsible for distributing the upload event.

-Reasons
+Why this service was used

 1. Enables fan out messaging
-2. Allows multiple consumers to react to the same event
+2. Multiple consumers can react to the same event
 3. Keeps producers and consumers independent

 Amazon SQS